KQBU (AM): Later history

 Univision Radio would come into owning KBNA as well as KBNA-FM 97.5 and KAMA on 750 AM.
 In January 2009, Univision partnered with El Paso Media Group to provide an English language morning talk radio format, known as TalkBack Radio.
 Infighting between competing factions resulted in a host lineup change in early April 2009 and Univision canceling the talk radio format on April 15, 2009.

 The station was assigned the KQBU call sign on December 11, 2007.
 By 2016, KQBU was airing national programs from the Univisión América talk network.

 In 2016, Univision Radio exited El Paso by selling its stations to affiliates of Mexican radio broadcaster Grupo Radio Centro for $2 million, with GRC taking over operations via LMA on November 8.
 Rafael Márquez, a United States citizen, owns 75 percent of the licensee, 97.5 Licensee TX, LLC, with the remainder being owned by Grupo Radio Centro TX, LLC.
 Under GRC ownership, KQBU has been a simulcast of KBNA-FM.

 On September 13, 2018, KQBU dropped the KBNA-FM simulcast and changed their format to sports, branded as "Lone Star Sports 920".

-On September 19, 2022, KQBU ceased operations.
+On September 19, 2022, KQBU ceased operations, due to the station losing its tower site.